alexandervdm/gummi/README.md

 ### Contact

 If you wish to contact me, please use the details on my Github profile.
-I can also usually be found idling on the FreeNode IRC network as ``alexandervdm``.